robertlestak/cert-manager-sync/README.md

 Create `regcred` registry credential secret in `cert-manager` namespace.

-If you want to store the certs in different namespaces, modify `SECRETS_NAMESPACE` var in the [deployment file](devops/k8s/deploy.yaml)
+If you want to store the certs in different namespaces, modify `SECRETS_NAMESPACE` var in the [deployment file](devops/k8s/deploy.yaml).
+If this value is not set, all namespaces will be watched.

 ```bash
 kubectl apply -f devops/k8s